Joyce Reopel: Work

+In mature form, Reopel's subtly emotive, even melancholy, rendering of her subjects, was also often lyrical in the vein of fellow Boston expressionist Arthur Polonsky.
+Some of this was due to a distinctive palette evolved from glints of silver, gold and lead-gray in the early years to subtle tones of grayed blue and green when Reopel turned to oils.
+Craven thought this palette "austere," noting that with its "unsaturated tones, forms sometimes become indistinguishable, morphing into or suggesting other forms — but always there is the sense of voluptuous luxury and surging life.
+Tree Nymph, for example, depicts, from an elevated perspective, a nude cradled in the boughs of a tree whose branches vaguely coalesce with her own "limbs."

-A student of sculptor Leonard Baskin at the Worcester Art Museum School, then known as the “Mini-Met,” Reopel shared his fascination with the human form, and his interest in fine arts printing, woodcut, sculpture, etching and typography.
+A student of sculptor Leonard Baskin at the Worcester Art Museum School, then known as the "Mini-Met," Reopel shared Baskin's fascination with the human form, and his interest in fine arts printing, woodcut, sculpture, etching and typography.
 Her earliest work can be seen in a 1953 version of T.S.
 Eliot's The Hollow Men, which she illustrated and helped typeset as an art student.
-In 1958, she created pen-and-ink cover illustrations for Boston's Audience: A Quarterly Review of Literature and the Arts in an issue featuring several of Anne Sexton's poems and interior illustration by Arthur Polonsky.
-She also designed many of the catalogues for her 1960s and 1970s aquatint, silver- and goldpoint exhibitions at Boston's Boris Mirski Gallery and, in New York, the Corber Gallery and founder Bella Fishco's Forum Gallery.
+In 1958, she created pen-and-ink cover illustrations for Boston's Audience: A Quarterly Review of Literature and the Arts in an issue featuring several of Anne Sexton's poems and Arthur Polonsky's interior illustration.
+Reopel also went on to design many of the catalogues for her 1960s and 1970s aquatint, silver- and goldpoint exhibitions at Boston's Boris Mirski Gallery and, in New York, the Corber Gallery and founder Bella Fishco's Forum Gallery.

-As Reopel's work matured, its subtly emotive, even melancholy, rendering of its subjects, were often lyrical in the vein of fellow Boston Expressionist Arthur Polonsky.
-Her distinctive palette evolved from glints of silver, gold and lead-gray in the early years to subtle tones of grayed blue and green when she turned to oil painting.
-Her old-master technical skill, meanwhile, reflected an interest in history that was also sometimes reflected in her depictions of historical themes or classical icons.